tsauvajon/twelvefa/Readme.md

 ### XI.
 Logs
 *Treat logs as event streams*

-Logs are written to the standard output, `stderr`.
+Logs are written to the standard output, `stdout`.
 They can be read with `docker logs ...` for example.

 ### XII.
 Admin processes